Year of entry: 2017

 You will study fundamental concepts in the biological sciences in the first year before going on to study more specialised zoology topics in your second and final years.

-Field studies form an important part of our teaching and you will attend two field courses (one in the first year, one in the second year), including the possibility of visiting South Africa and Ecuador.
+Field studies form an important part of our teaching and you will attend two field courses (one in the first year, one in the second year), including the possibility of visiting South Africa.